-Oregon Sugar Pod II Snow Pea Vegetable Garden Seeds
+Growing Non-GMO Oregon Sugar Pod II Snow Pea Vegetable Seeds

 - Light Preference: Full sun

-- Oregon Sugar Pod II Pea Color: Glossy chartreuse pods, green peas
+- Sugar Pod II Snow Pea Color: Classic bright green pods and seeds

-Oregon Sugar Pod II Snow Pea Growing Habits
+Oregon Sugar Pod II Snow Pea in the Vegetable Garden

 Oregon Sugar Pod Snow Peas are sweet heirlooms that can be eaten fresh or cooked.
 The crisp and delicate 4” flat pods make a perfect rich addition to stir fries or sauteed with sesame oil, lemon, butter and peanuts!
 As a cold hardy vegetable, these bush-type snow peas are a popular ingredient in Asian cuisine.

-Oregon Sugar Pod II Snow Pea Garden Vegetable Seeds Per Package:
+Oregon Sugar Pod II Snow Pea Seeds Per Package:

 - 25 g - Packet - Approx 80 Seeds